ERNICommunity/3d-printing-brownbag/slides.md

 <!-- .slide: data-background-image="abs.png" data-background-size="80%" -->

-* Slightly more difficult t to print with
+* Slightly more difficult to print with
-* No smell nice (still acceptable)
+* Smells (still acceptable)
-* Tendency to wrap during cooldown
+* Tendency to warp during cooldown
-* High temperatur tolerance −20 to 80 °C
+* High temperature tolerance −20 to 80 °C
 * Print temperature: 220°C – 250°C
 * Bed temperature: 80°C – 110°C
-* Hard and little bit flexible
+* Hard and slightly flexible
-* Do not like long-term sun (UV) exposure
+* Does not like long-term sun (UV) exposure

 ----